 Arrive late morning at Ship Cove to begin the Queen Charlotte Track.
 This scenic and historic reserve was a favourite anchorage for Captain Cook during his explorations in the 1770s as well as being a site of significance for local Maori.
 Bush is mainly a mixture of stunning podocarp and beech forest with punga ferns and other New Zealand native foliage.
 This day is regarded as the premier section of the Queen Charlotte Track.
 Your walk concludes at the historic Furneaux Lodge.
 NB.
-The visit to Motuara Island is weather dependent – as there are no toilets or shelter on the island.
+The visit to Motuara Island is weather dependent – there is no shelter on the island (nor toilet).

-Farewell Lochmara Lodge and, once on the water, paddle in and out of the secluded bays and idyllic coves towards the Grove Arm of Queen Charlotte Sound.
+Farewell Portage Hotel and, after a safety briefing and once on the water, paddle in and out of the secluded bays and idyllic coves with your Wilderness Guide from Torea Bay towards Picton.
 Here bush overhangs the water's edge - forest green against the azure blue of the Sound.
-After a sumptuous lunch, we either paddle into Picton Harbour or nearby Ngakuta Bay – paddle time is around four hours.
+After a yummy lunch enjoyed on a secluded beach along the way, we either paddle into Picton Harbour or nearby Ngakuta Bay – paddle time is around four hours.
 NB.
 Actual routes may vary depending on weather conditions - we choose the safest and most enjoyable kayaking route on the day but plan to arrive back to Wilderness Guides HQ by 3.30pm.

 Furneaux Lodge offers a range of accommodation depending on your requirements.
-Our recently built waterfront suites are contemporary one bedroom apartments, and are absolutely private with stunning views.
-The self-contained two bedroom chalets have panoramic views and are great for family groups and people hiking the Queen Charlotte Track.
+The waterfront suites used for our Classic guided walk are contemporary one bedroom apartments, and are absolutely private with stunning views.
+Our standard independent packages stay in the Tobias Junior Suites, each with own ensuite.

 |4||12 to 15 km||4 hrs|